unahouExosite/docs/exosite_ready/README.md

 # Support & Inquiries
 The [developer forum](https://community.exosite.com/) is the best place to get help and find help.

+# Other hardware / development kit support
 Looking for code for hardware not listed here?
-Exosite has provided reference code for a number of hardware platforms and development kits and may be found in [Supported Platforms](https://support.exosite.com/hc/en-us/categories/200011008-Hardware-Platform) and [Exosite Garage](https://github.com/exosite-garage).
+Exosite has provided reference code for a number of hardware platforms, development kits, and open source platforms like Arduino.
+Information on these may be found in [Supported Platforms](https://support.exosite.com/hc/en-us/categories/200011008-Hardware-Platform) and [Exosite Garage](https://github.com/exosite-garage).